 Exotic Animal Education

 The internship program of In-Sync Exotics is an opportunity for individuals pursuing a degree and career in an animal related field to gain practical, hands-on learning experience working with big cats.
 It is a non-paying program.
 Off-site housing is available.
-Contact Brooke to learn more.
+Contact Tarragon to learn more.

 As part of our goal of educating the public, we offer scheduled group tours 7 days a week.
 Our knowledgeable guides will introduce you to the animals that call In-Sync home.
 By sharing the stories of these former pets, discarded entertainment animals, and formerly abused and neglected products of inhumane breeding facilities, it’s our hope that our visitors will make educated decisions that will one day reduce the number of exotic animals in captivity.
 We also take this opportunity to share interesting facts about these magnificent animals.
 Contact Debbie for more information.